Special thanks to B.C. Hockey for sharing its officiating guidelines.

-Hockey Canada recommends the inclusion of officials at the Initiation level.
-At this level a one-official system will be employed.
+Hockey Canada recommends the inclusion of officials at the Timbits U7 level.
+At this level, a one-official system will be employed.
 While this is not an official Hockey Canada Officiating Program (HCOP) system, this section provides an outline to assist local officiating programs with integrating officials into this developmental stage of the game.
-The system provides officials with an opportunity to experience several aspects of officiating, while keeping the operating costs at a manageable level for the teams and minor hockey associations.
+The system provides officials with an opportunity to experience several aspects of officiating, while keeping the operating costs at a manageable level for the teams and local hockey associations.
 Games may be officiated by team coaches as well.

 There are numerous benefits for officials when considering the aspects of building foundational skills.
 This is a valuable opportunity for newer officials to put on their uniform, get on the ice in live action and learn basic aspects of being an official in a less formal and positive atmosphere.
 Basic skills include dropping pucks, skating skills, foundational positioning, spatial awareness, establishing good sightlines and making decisions such as goals and minor infractions.